nathanielkess/RxJS-If-Else/README.md

 ### Merge

-Now that we're armed with this pattern, refactoring out that conditional statements from our transit app should be a snap.
-Let's convert each branch of our condition and then compose them together.
+Now that we're armed with this pattern, refactoring out the conditional statements from our transit app should be a snap.
+Let's convert each branch of our conditions and then compose them together.

 We'll create a source stream of clicks that map to "next-trains".
 Then we'll build a branch for pet friendly trains and one for non pet friendly trains.
-Lastly we'll merge them together and call it a day.
+Lastly, we'll merge them together and call it a day.

 ```javascript